NielsLouwes/GoldenShoes/README.md

 ### `npm start`

-Make sure you head into goldenshoes folder within goldenshoes-case
+Make sure you are in the root directory where package.json is located.

 npm install